Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 Impact of enabling capture of task input files

 The new ability to identify individual files that have changed with task inputs comparison requires opting in to capture of task input files with the build scan plugin.
 When this capture is enabled, the build scan information sent to the server includes the path to and a hash of each file used during the build.
-The extra information must be stored in Gradle Enterprise, increasing its disk usage.
+The extra information must be stored in Develocity, increasing its disk usage.

 Build scan plugin 2.x requires Gradle 5.0 or later